What Does High School Diploma Or Equivalent Mean?

 Well, it means that the applicant must have finished at least high school with a diploma (in the U.S., grade 12) or hold a high school equivalent (HSE) credential.

-If you need to earn your GED, you can get started with our free online GED classes. and later sign up for Onsego’s full-scope GED Prep Course, an affordable, accredited, comprehensive GED prep course.
+If so, we suggest you sign up for Onsego’s full-scope GED Prep Course, an affordable, accredited, comprehensive GED prep course.

-In the United States, there are two nationally available exams that can lead to a high school equivalent diploma: the GED® and HiSET® exams.
+In the United States, there are two nationally available exams that can lead to a high school equivalent diploma: the GED and HiSET exams.
 The TASC exam is no longer available.

 Secondary education refers to a 4-year curriculum in high school, and completion means the student holds a diploma (a graduation certificate) certifying he or she has successfully completed the minimally required coursework.